Background

 The primary route for infection is through the respiratory system.
 [1] Infection develops after organisms from aerosolized dried avian excreta or respiratory secretions from sick birds are inhaled.
 C psittaci attaches to the respiratory epithelial cells.
 After the initial inoculation, the organism spreads via the blood stream to the reticuloendothelial system.
 Subsequently, secondary bacteremia causes lung infection.

 Humans may acquire disease by handling sick birds.
-Mouth-to-beak resuscitation has also been implicated in transmission.
+Mouth-to-beak resuscitation also has been implicated in transmission.
 Transient exposure to infected birds may cause symptomatic infection, even in visitors to pet shops.

 Epidemiology